-Applicants must provide detail about the Neighborhood component of the Transformation Plan ("Neighborhood Plan").
-HUD will evaluate the application based on the extent it demonstrates a well-defined, sound and results-oriented plan to achieve the Neighborhood goals identified in the neighborhood narrative.
+Applicants must discuss and provide details about the Neighborhood component of the Transformation Plan ("Neighborhood Plan").
+HUD will evaluate the application based on the extent to which it demonstrates a well-defined, sound and results-oriented plan to achieve the Neighborhood goals identified in the neighborhood narrative.
 The Neighborhood Plan should serve as the framework of your overall Transformation Plan.
 It should relate to the key findings of your planning process, relevant data, and the strengths and challenges discussed in the neighborhood narrative.
 The Neighborhood Plan should be the 'glue' that holds together the Housing and People strategies.
-It should also serve as the basis for the use of the Critical Community Improvements (CCI) funds available through this grant.
+In its evaluation of the Neighborhood Strategy, HUD will consider the extent to which the strategies and activities relate to the neighborhood needs identified in the neighborhood narrative, the data provided, the market analysis and the planning process as well as the extent to which you demonstrate that the plan will improve key measurable outcomes.
+The application must identify the specific outcomes your plan will improve.